Best Guide Intune Win32 App Deployment | Endpoint Manager

 Specify Win32 App Requirements

-Rules format – Here you select how the presence of the app will be detected.
+Rules format: Here you select how the presence of the app will be detected.
 You can choose to either manually configure the detection rules or use a custom script to detect the presence of the app.
 You must choose at least one detection rule.

-In the example I have selected Manually configure detection rules which is a bit easier option I think.
+In the example below, we have selected ‘Manually configure detection rules‘ which is a bit easier when compared to using script for detection.
 Click +Add.

 Specify Win32 App Dependencies